polichtm/MCW-SAP-Hana-on-Azure/Hands-on lab/HOL step-by-step - SAP HANA on Azure.md

     ![The Server window displays.
 In the left pane is F:\\Media\\HANA directory, and in the right pane is /hana/shared/.](images/Hands-onlabstep-by-step-SAPHANAonAzureimages/media/image20.png "Server window")

-4. Drag the folder containing the installation media files from the left window pane to the right window pane
+4. Drag the folder containing the installation media files from the left window pane to the right window pane.

     ![The Upload window displays, showing that the HANA file is being uploaded to the /hana/shared/ remote directory.](images/Hands-onlabstep-by-step-SAPHANAonAzureimages/media/image21.png "Upload window")

-5. Wait for the copy to complete
+5. Wait for the copy to complete.

     ![The File Uploading window displays with a progress bar.](images/Hands-onlabstep-by-step-SAPHANAonAzureimages/media/image22.png "File Uploading window")